Use Cold Butter for Biscuits

 Use Fresh Baking Powder

-Baking powder is the leavening agent in biscuits it is often referred to as a “double-acting baking powder”.
-This means its first release action is when the liquid is mixed in, and then when the biscuits are placed in the oven at a high heat.
-Three things to remember preheat oven, shaping the biscuits immediately after preparing dough, and always bake biscuits immediately after forming.
-Baking powder is an ingredient that may sit in our pantry for months, it is important to check the expiration date.
-You can easily test the freshness by mixing a small spoonful of baking powder with ¼ cup of hot water, it should bubble vigorously.
-If it does not, you need to replace the can.
+Baking powder, the leavening agent in biscuits, is often referred to as “double-acting baking powder.”
+This means its release action happens when the liquid is mixed in, then again when the biscuits are placed in the oven at a high heat.
+Three things to remember inlcude preheating the oven, shaping the biscuits immediately after preparing dough and always baking biscuits immediately after forming.
+As baking powder is an ingredient that may sit in our pantry for months, it is important to check the expiration date.
+You can easily test the freshness by mixing a small spoonful of baking powder with ¼ cup hot water; it should bubble vigorously.
+If it does not, it's time to replace.